 Pregnant women: Tobradex is classified as a pregnancy category C drug which means it may result in fetal teratogenic effects, fetal abnormalities, fetal growth retardation, and increased risks to fetal outcomes.
 Therefore, Tobradex should only be used in pregnant women if the potential benefits justify risks to the fetus.

 Nursing women: Tobradex should not be prescribed to nursing women as systemically administered dexamethasone is reported to excrete in human milk and can suppress growth or cause other untoward effects.
 Topical formulations have not yet been studied in nursing women and should therefore not be prescribed to nursing women.

-Do you have questions about purchasing Tobradex Eye Drops online?
-Call 1-877-275-1525 or contact us through live chat.
+Do you want to buy Tobradex Eye Drops online but have questions?
+Call 1-877-275-1525 or contact us through another method.
+We are here to help.
 Once you have placed your order for Tobradex Eye Drops, you will be provided with instruction on how to submit your doctors prescription.
-Tobradex Eye Drops will not be shipped until your prescription has been received.

-Our mission at CanadaDrugPharmacy.com is to offer cheap Tobradex at the best price.
+Our mission at CanadaDrugPharmacy.com is to offer Tobradex Eye Drops at the most affordable price along with exceptional customer service.
 We are so confident we have the cheapest price for Tobradex Eye Drops, if you find a cheaper price online, use the price beat feature next to the medication and we will beat it.